matteocourthoud/awesome-causal-inference/src/tutorials-and-reviews.md

 # Causal Inference Tutorials and Reviews

-The following is a list of key academic research papers in Causal Inference, sorted by topic and date.
+The following is a list of practitioner guides and literature reviews, sorted by date.

-## Practitioner Tutorials
+## Practitioner Guides

 - [Group Sequential Designs: A Tutorial](https://osf.io/preprints/psyarxiv/x4azm) - Lakens, Pahlke, Wassmer (2021)